Sarthak7219/tekfriday-assignment-development/README.md

 # TekFriday Assignment – Loan Risk Classifier

+Here is my submission for the TekFriday Assignment (Development).
+Submitted by - Sarthak Rangari
+Email - sarthakrangari788@gmail.com

 This is a FastAPI-based backend application with a simple frontend interface.
 It performs the following tasks:

 1. Answers basic loan-related questions through a chatbot.